data-intelligence-analysis/dataworks_scripts/Database_Development/RunningSQLBackEnd/README.md

 ## Roadmap
-In the future the application would include calculating the GPA of the student based on the grade point of each subject created and assign that to the database.
+In the future the application would include the GPA of the student based on the grade point of each subject entered and assign that to the database.